shm-unesp/DATASET_BOLTEDBEAM/README.md

 __________________________________________________________________________________________________
 # How to cite

-If you are using a LaTeX Editor, you can cite the papers above using these bibtex citations:
+If you are using a LaTeX Editor, you can cite the papers above using these BibTeX citations:

 ```
 @article{teloli2020bayesian,